EighthDark8/BPA04-Fundamentals-of-Algorithmization-and-Programming-SIS/README.md

 # BPA04-Fundamentals-of-Algorithmization-and-Programming-SIS
-This is an open source code of assignments for practical work that is given by teacher Nenova Lyubov Pavlovna This is an open source code for home and practical assignments on the subject "Fundamentals of Algorithmization and Programming"
+This is an open source code of assignments for practical work that is given by teacher Nenova Lyubov Pavlovna<br/>
+This is an open source code for home and practical assignments on the subject "Fundamentals of Algorithmization and Programming"<br/>
-Created by Ivan Goldobin
+Created by Ivan Goldobin<br/>
+Support the author:<br/>
+YooMoney 4100112722359018<br/>
+Qiwi 4890 4947 0255 7653